-The pre-processing of the satellite data applied was unchanged from what was proposed in the feasibility study (D1.1).
-For each of the two satellite data types some specific pre-processing are summarised as follows below.
+The pre-processing of the satellite data applied was unchanged from what was proposed in the feasibility study (D1.1) and done during the in-season mapping.
+For each of the two satellite data types some specific pre-processing steps are summarised as follows below.